-JOI clubs offer a great opportunity for young people to find out that others need them and that they can make a difference in their community/world!
-It also gives regular Optimist members the opportunity to show that we think our youth are important.
-We are able to mentor; to teach, and to allow them to see how leadership and teamwork can change the world.
+JOI clubs offer a great opportunity for young people to find out that others need them and that they can make a difference!
+It also gives adult Optimist members the opportunity to show that we think our youth are important.
+We are able to mentor, to teach, and to allow them to see how leadership and teamwork can change the world.

 CO-WY District JOI Clubs

 CHINOOK TRAIL ELEMENTARY